gramener/gramex/gramex/apps/guide/websockethandler/README.md

 [TOC]

-[WebSocketHandler][websockethandler] is used for persistant connections and server-side push.
+[WebSocketHandler][websockethandler] is used for persistent connections and server-side push.

 [See this chatbot demo](chat.html).
 The chatbot has a single connection to the